-The EC Mental Health Committee ensures that constituents are apprised of and can give voice to mental health issues of concern.
-Mental health providers, allied public and nonprofit organizations, consumers, family members, advocates, concerned citizens and others join to discuss and share ideas which address mental health-related issues and advance policy and other important initiatives.
+The EC Mental Health Committee was formed in 2006 by then-Assemblymember Mark Ridley-Thomas as a monthly forum to ensure that constituents are apprised of and can give voice to mental health issues of concern.
+Mental health providers, allied public and nonprofit organizations, consumers, family members, advocates, concerned citizens and others join to discuss and share ideas that address mental health-related issues and advance policy and other important initiatives.

-- Collaborate with the Second Supervisorial District office to address the mental health needs of the community, especially by addressing the impact of trauma.
+- Collaborate with the LA County Second Supervisorial District (SD2) office to address the mental health needs of the community, especially by addressing the impact of trauma.

 - Bridge disparities in access to and receipt of mental health services by Under-Represented Ethnic Populations (UREP).